1st Workshop on

 |

-Keynote: Manolis Savva SFU Title: Digital Twins for Embodied AI: Advancing the Frontier of Realism and Interaction Abstract
+Keynote: Manolis Savva SFU Title: Digital Twins for Embodied AI: Scaling Acquisition & Generation

 |